-Lab No. Date Experiments CLO Signature 1 To study basic logic gates and their functions 2 To design a half adder circuit 3 To design a full adder circuit 4 To analyze the operation of BCD to 7-segment decoder 5 To explore programming with 8051 microcontrollers using Keil embedded C environment.
-6 To blink LEDs connected to port A with a delay of 500 millisec using PIC 16F877A 7 To design an astable multi vibrator using 555 timer and to understand Flip Flop operation 8 To design a synchronous and asynchronous counters using J K flip flops 9 To design combinational circuits using multiplexer and demultiplexer 10 To analyze and study the operations of and Clocked RS Flip-Flop and D Flip-Flop 11 To analyze and study the operations of JK and Master-Slave JK Flip-Flop and T Flip-Flop 12 Getting familiar with Verilog HDL for digital design.
-To simulate and verify the verilog code on ModelSim Software.
-13 To analyze 4 to 1 MUX working principle To explore ModelSim Software for development of Verilog HDL To design and Test 4 to 1 MUX on Verilog HDL by Gate Level Modeling, Data Flow Modeling and Behavioral Modeling
+Lab No. DATE Experiment Remarks/ Signature 1 To become familiar with basic logic gates and their functions.
+2 To implement a Half adder circuit.
+3 To implement a Full adder circuit.
+4 To learn the operation of Encoder and Decoder by implementing a counter using seven segment display and keypad.
+5 To learn programming with 8051 microcontrollers using keil embedded C environment.
+Task#1: To write a code on Keil using 8051 microcontroller for blinking LEDs and simulate it on proteus.
+Task#2: Write an 8051 based code to design a counting system for a security gate.
+The count should be displayed on a seven segment.
+6 To blink LEDs connected to port A with a delay of 500 millisec using PIC 16F877A.
+7 To design an Astable multi vibrator using 555 timer and to understand Flip Flop operation.
+8 To implement a two bit gray counter and a two bit binary counter using J K flip flops.
+9 To design a combinational circuit and implement it with multiplexers.
+To use a demultiplexer to implement a multiple output combinational circuit from the same input variables.
+10 To construct and study the operations of the following circuits: 11 To construct and study the operations of the following circuits: 12 (i) Getting familiar with Verilog HDL for digital design. (ii) To simulate and verify the verilog code on ModelSim Software.

-14 To explore Quartus-II Software for Development of Verilog HDL codes.
-To design and test Verilog HDL code of a given function. ---- -- --
+13 (i) To understand 4 to 1 MUX working principle (ii) To understand ModelSim Software for Development of Verilog HDL (iii) To implement and Test 4 to 1 MUX on Verilog HDL by Gate Level Modeling Data Flow Modeling Behavioral Modeling 14 (i) To understand Quartus-II Software for Development of Verilog HDL codes. (ii) To implement and test Verilog HDL code of a given function. (iii) To test the given function program on ALTERA DE2 board.

-To study basic logic gates and their functions.
+OBJECTIVE: To become familiar with basic logic gates and their functions.